-RESPONSIBILITY: Victor Emanuel Nature Tours, Inc. (VENT) and/or its Agents act only as agents for the passenger in regard to travel, whether by railroad, motorcar, motorcoach, boat, or airplane and assume no liability for injury, damage, loss, accident, delay, or irregularity which may be occasioned either by reason of defect in any vehicle or for any reason whatsoever, or through the acts or default of any company or person engaged in conveying the passenger or in carrying out the arrangements of the tour.
-VENT and its agents can accept no responsibility for losses or additional expenses due to delay or changes in air or other services, sickness, weather, strike, war, quarantine, or other causes.
-All such losses or expenses will have to be borne by the passenger, as tour rates provide for arrangements only for the time stated.
-The right is reserved to substitute hotels of similar category for those indicated and to make any changes in the itinerary where deemed necessary or caused by changes in air schedules.
-The right is reserved to cancel any tour prior to departure, in which case full refund will constitute full settlement to the passenger.
-The right is reserved to substitute leaders on any tour.
-When this is necessary, notification will be given to tour members.
-No refund will be made for any unused portion of the tour unless arrangements are made in sufficient time to avoid penalties.
-The prices of the tours are based on tariffs and exchange rates in effect on July 20, 2020, and are subject to adjustment in the event of any change therein.
-The right is reserved to decline to accept or to retain any person as a member of any tour.
-Baggage is at owner's risk entirely.
-The airlines concerned and their agents and affiliates are not to be held responsible for any act, omission, or event during the time passengers are not on board their aircraft.
-The passenger ticket in use by said airlines, when issued, shall constitute the sole contract between the airlines and the purchaser of these tickets and/or passenger.
-The services of any I.A.T.A.N. carrier may be used for these tours, and transportation within the United States may be provided by any member carrier of the Airline Reporting Corporation.
+RESPONSIBILITY STATEMENT: Victor Emanuel Nature Tours, Inc., a Texas corporation, and/or its agents (together, "VENT") act only as agents for the participant in regard to travel, whether by railroad, motorcar, motorcoach, boat, or airplane and assume no liability for injury, damage, loss, accident, delay, or irregularity which may be occasioned either by reason of defect in any vehicle or for any reason whatsoever, or through the acts or default of any company or person engaged in conveying the participant or in carrying out the arrangements of the tour.
+VENT accepts no responsibility for losses or additional expenses due to delay or changes in airfare or other services, sickness, weather, strike, war, quarantine, terrorism, or other causes.
+All such losses or expenses will be borne by the participant, as tour rates only provide for arrangements for the time stated.

+VENT reserves the right (i) to substitute hotels of similar category, or the best reasonable substitution available under the circumstances, for those indicated and (ii) to make any changes in the itinerary that are deemed necessary by VENT or which are caused by third party transportation schedules (i.e. railroad, motorcar, motorcoach, boat, airplane, etc.).

+VENT reserves the right to substitute leaders or guides on any tour.
+Where VENT, in its sole discretion, determines such substitution is necessary, it will notify tour participants.

+VENT reserves the right to cancel any tour prior to departure with or without cause or good reason.
+See the VENT Cancellation & Refunds policy set forth above.

+Tour prices are based on tariffs and exchange rates in effect on July 20, 2022, and are subject to adjustment in the event of any change thereto.

+VENT reserves the right to decline any participant's Registration Form and/or refuse to allow any participant to participate in a tour as VENT deems reasonably necessary, in its sole discretion.
+VENT also reserves the right to remove any tour participant from any portion of a tour as VENT deems necessary, in its sole discretion, reasons for such removal include but are not limited to, medical needs, injury, illness, inability to meet physical demands of a tour, personality conflict or situations in which such removal is otherwise in the best interest of the tour, the tour group and/or such participant.
+A participant may also voluntarily depart from a tour.
+If a participant is removed from a tour or voluntarily departs from a tour, such participant will be responsible for any expenses associated with such removal or departure, including but not limited to, transportation, lodging, airfare and meals, and VENT will have no obligation to refund or reimburse any such removed or departed participant for any tour payments or deposits previously paid by such participant.

+Baggage is carried at the participant's risk entirely.
+No airline company, its employees, agents and/or affiliates (the "Airline") is to be held responsible for any act, omission, or event during the time participants are not on board the Airline's aircraft.
+The participant ticket in use by any Airline, when issued, will constitute the sole contract between the Airline and the purchaser of the tickets and/or the participant.
+The services of any I.A.T.A.N. carrier may be used for VENT tours, and transportation within the United States may be provided by any member carrier of the Airlines Reporting Corporation.

+EGNHT:20230310 05/13/18-PG 7/8/2021 - PS